Generalized Munchausen Reinforcement Learning using Tsallis KL Divergence: Generalizing to Tsallis Regularization

-The form of this policy is harder to intuit, than the Boltzmann policy for $q = 2$, but we can try to understand each component.
+The form of this policy is harder to intuit, but we can try to understand each component.
 The first component actually corresponds to a weighted averaging by the property of the $\expqstar{\,}$:

-\eq{\ref{eq:weighted_average}} states that any estimate $Q_j$ is weighted by the summation of estimates before $Q_j$ times $(q-1)$ and therefore the influence of outlier estimates can be largely reduced by larger $q$, and the weighting becomes more effective at the later stage of learning where degradation is likely to happen.
-In fact, obtaining a weighted average is a typical goal in policy optimization. \citet{Futami2018-robustDivergence} proposed to leverage robust divergences to perform weighted averaging.
-In RL, many heuristics coincide with weighted averaging \cite{grau-moya2018soft,haarnoja-SAC2018,Kitamura2021-GVI}.

-Now let us consider the second term.
-Once again, we have a weighted average, with weighting $(q-1)^j$, but now on a term that multiplies rather than sums the previous action-values.
-It is not clear yet how this nonlinear relationship to past action-values benefits the policy.
-There is some intuition here that the above weighted average and this additional nonlinearity could improve the learned policy, but as yet there is no concrete theoretical justification.
-Instead, we focus primarily on motivating $q > 1$ empirically.